Tool to calculate the altitude of a point on Earth from its coordinates (GPS point, latitude, longitude)

 The GPS coordinates contain only 2 pieces of information: latitude and longitude on the terrestrial globe.
 Altitude (or elevation, or z value) is the height of the point on Earth, relative to the sea level which is counted as the base altitude (0 meters).

-Altitude cannot be calculated from coordinates directly.
+Altitude cannot be calculated from coordinates directly, there is not and never will be a calculation formula.

-Example: The altitude of the Greenwich Observatory (latitude: 0, longitude: 51.478) is 37 m
+Example: The altitude of the Greenwich Observatory (longitude: 0, latitude: 51.478) is approximately 37 m

 NB: The values given take the sea level as an altimetric reference.